 How can the Metrics from a CRM System Influence Future Sales and Marketing Campaigns?

-One of the most significant benefits of sales CRM software is advanced analytics.
+One of the most significant benefits of sales CRM is advanced analytics.
 These tools effectively help you understand your leads better and measure the results of your marketing campaigns.
 Leveraging AI and ML technologies along with data mining techniques, you can figure out what your leads want and then offer them the relevant information in real time.

 Moreover, reporting tools and customized dashboards built into your CRM facilitates analysis of your sales and marketing efforts.
 For example, they can help tell which campaigns and activities most profitable and why certain reps and agents are are closing more deals.